CosmoBunny/kramaframe/README.md

 *   `iterrange.rs`: A complete, runnable version of the basic usage example.
 *   `allkeyframe.rs`: Demonstrates and visualizes all available `KeyFrameFunction` types.
+*   `reverse.rs`: Demonstrates how to reverse the direction of an animation instance.

 ## License